tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     itself.
 The parties are independent contractors, not agents, partners, or joint venturers.
 Use of Section headers in this Agreement is for convenience only and will not have any impact on the interpretation of any provision.
-    Throughout this Agreement the use of the word “including” means “including but not limited to.”
+    Throughout this Agreement the use of the word "including" means "including but not limited to."
 If any part of this Agreement is held to be invalid or unenforceable, then the unenforceable part will be given effect to the greatest extent possible, and the remaining parts will remain in full force and effect.
 Except as set forth in Section 17.1, this Agreement does not